|

 juice and wine.
 The remarkable thing is the high level of quality to be found up and

 down the line-up.
-Their basic "Côtes du Rhône" is a terrific red wine
+Their basic "Côtes du Rhône" has been a terrific red wine.

 The company has grown considerably over the past decade, or so, thanks to